Gum Disease Treatment

 Gum disease (also known as periodontal disease or infection) is one of the most common health problems in the world, as well as the leading cause of tooth loss among adults.
+It has been correlated to systemic diseases such as Diabetes, Heart disease, Stroke and other chronic inflammatory diseases.
 At Valley View Dental, Dr. Jennifer Miller and the rest of our team take this threat very seriously.
 We strive to protect patients with thorough periodontal screenings and revitalizing treatment options that are personalized to fit your needs.
-Patients from Arlington, MN and surrounding areas are encouraged to contact us today and schedule an appointment.
-We see whole families!
+Bleeding gums act like an open wound to allow bacteria and other irritants into the rest of the body.

 What are the symptoms of gum disease?